 2. Focus on memorizing the highly tested black letter law

 The State Bar of California’s website states: “An answer based upon legal theories and principles of general applicability is sufficient; detailed knowledge of California law is not required.”
 Don’t focus on trying to learn the minutiae of California specific law.
 Additionally, don’t spend too much time on issues that are not frequently tested (e.g., mayhem).
 So, you want to focus on learning the issues that will maximize your ability to obtain points.
 Some examples of highly tested issues in Criminal Law are murder, larceny, conspiracy, and accomplice liability.

-3. Practice using multiple-choice questions from recent exams
+3. Practice using multiple-choice and essay questions from recent exams

-In law school it was always a pleasant surprise when your professor gave you multiple-choice questions from his or her previous exams.
+In law school, it was always a pleasant surprise when your professor gave you multiple-choice questions from his or her previous exams.
 They would help you to better understand your professor’s testing style.
 Similarly, you want to practice multiple-choice questions that the Bar Examiners’ used on past exams.
-If you are more effective when you study online, take a look at Adaptibar’s questions for the Baby Bar.
-Remember that you will have to answer these questions with a pencil and paper on exam day.
-If you are more effective when you practice by hand, check out a copy of Strategies & Tactics for the MBE, Fifth or Sixth Edition (Emanuel Bar Review) by Stephen Emanuel.
-You’ll only need to focus on the Contracts, Criminal Law, and Torts sections.
+And consult the California bar exam website for past baby bar exams.

 4. Resolve any timing issues before exam day.